ministryofjustice/laa-secure-document-storage-api/README.md

 ## Prerequisites

+#### Install AWS CLI
+You will need to install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

+Localstack provides a wrapper around AWS services we can use the AWS CLI to invoke localstack instead of AWS as shown below.

+Copying file

+    aws s3 cp ss-poc-test.txt s3://ss-poc-test --endpoint-url http://localhost:4566

+This command will copy the file from the project root directory into the S3 bucket, if this works the bucket is setup correctly.

+#### Installing Docker
+You will need to install Docker from the following link [Docker](https://docs.docker.com/engine/install/)

+#### Python setup
-To run this project, you need to have Python 3.10 or above and Pipenv installed on your system. a good tool to manage python versions on your macbook is [pyenv](https://github.com/pyenv/pyenv).
+To run this project, you need to have Python 3.9 or above and Pipenv installed on your system. a good tool to manage python versions on your macbook is [pyenv](https://github.com/pyenv/pyenv).
 Below are the steps to install these prerequisites:

 Install Pipenv: